 A focus on storytelling isn’t unique to higher ed marketing, however.
 92% of customers want brands to make ads that feel like a story, and stories are 22x more likely to be remembered than discrete facts.

-Writing for Fuse and IC News honed my skills in knowing an audience deeply and finding the extraordinary spark that make a seeming plain-clothes event resonate.
+Writing for these publications honed my skills in knowing an audience deeply and finding the extraordinary spark that make a seeming plain-clothes event resonate.
 And that, as all marketers know, is the key to content success.

-Fuse Magazine (via Ithaca College Office of Strategic Marketing & Communications)
+Fuse and ICView Magazines (via Ithaca College Office of Strategic Marketing & Communications)

 - Breaking Nude: Student Changes Dictionary Definition To Be More Inclusive

 - Bringing The Classroom Outside: Students Dig Deeper Into Learning At The Organic Garden